XCSoar/website/README.md

 2. Edit the new post, created in `./_posts`

-3. If there is a new relase also update _config.yml with the new release number.
+3. If there is a new release also update _config.yml with the new release number.